yanlynnnnn/tp/docs/UserGuide.md

 Example :

-You misspelled the description of an expense when adding it into GrAB3 and wish to change it to "Eyelash Curler".
+You misspelled the description of an expense when adding it into Homerce and wish to change it to "Eyelash Curler".

 You can follow the steps below to edit the expense.